thomaswlaws/Bank-and-Poll-Analysis/README.md

   * The greatest decrease in losses (date and amount) over the entire period

-The  final script also printed the analysis to the terminal and export a text file with the results.
+The  final script also printed the analysis to the terminal and exports a text file with the results.

 ## PyPoll